 - Involve your whole team.
 Creating processes to manage the increasing volume of data gleaned by today’s precision ag tools — and staying up-to-date with the latest and most effective data security tools and platforms — is not easy for everyone.
 Given the challenge and diversity of experience and knowledge levels of farmers, ranchers and agribusiness managers, it’s a good idea to meet with employees and other farm stakeholders regularly to ensure everyone involved understands the work and has the education necessary to keeping data secure.

 Get the right cyber liability insurance

-An important step not to be overlooked is to consult with a trusted advisor to ensure you have right cyber liability coverage for your farm should a cyber theft or data compromise occur.
-Cybercrime and identity left can be complicated and costly.
-Cyber liability coverage from Nationwide can help offset the devasting effects hacking, data theft and identity fraud can have on your business from a financial and reputation standpoint.
+An important step not to be overlooked is to consult with a trusted advisor to ensure you have the right cyber liability coverage for your farm should a cyber theft or data compromise occur.
+Cybercrime and identity theft can be complicated and costly.
+Cyber liability coverage from Nationwide can help offset the devastating effects hacking, data theft and identity fraud can have on your business from a financial and reputation standpoint.